top of page

 • Heater core coolant leak (interior cabin)

-Symptoms of a Heater Core Problem:
+Symptoms For Heater Core Repair:

 1. Weak or No Heat: The heater may blow cool or lukewarm air, even when the engine is running and the heater is on.